 Full GET request

 Such as, you could connect your Google calendar and Slack.
 Whenever a new event is added on your calendar, you can get a slack notification.
-So with a new meeting/conference, etc., the webhook gets triggered and you get a message on slack.
+So when a new meeting is scheduled, the webhook gets triggered and you get notified on slack.

 The commands are sent from one app to another over HTTP.
 Thus, webhooks are called “user-defined HTTP callbacks” as they are usually triggered after some event.